prmadev/soapberry/README.md

   <img alt="secure dependencies" src="https://img.shields.io/github/actions/workflow/status/amirography/soapberry/cargo-pants.yml?color=%23f0c6c6&label=secure-dependencies&logo=Rust&logoColor=%23f0c6c6&style=for-the-badge">
 </p>

-I take security pretty seriously.
-You should too.
+Imbued with a deep sense of responsibility towards security, I earnestly emphasize its significance.
-Although I do not always have the resources to make sure every CVE is resolved with my dependencies, I will:
+While I may not possess boundless resources to address every CVE within my dependencies, I commit to the following principles:
-1. make sure that I only include those that have good track record.
+1. Meticulously selecting dependencies with a proven track record, ensuring their reliability and robustness.
-2. not hide any potential vulnerability in my dependencies.
+2. Transparently acknowledging any potential vulnerabilities present in my dependencies, refusing to conceal them.
-3. update my dependencies as soon as a security update is out.
+3. Swiftly updating my dependencies upon the release of security updates, prioritizing the safeguarding of the project's integrity.

 ## Contributions

-Currently the only contributor of this project is myself, but as soon as I stabilize the fundamental structure of the project, I will accept Pull Requests from others, and make a `CONTRIBUTING.md` file.
+Being the sole contributor to this project at present, my primary objective revolves around stabilizing its fundamental structure.
+Once accomplished, I eagerly anticipate welcoming Pull Requests from fellow collaborators, accompanied by the inclusion of a `CONTRIBUTING.md` file.
-For now please use [code of conduct](/CODE_OF_CONDUCT.md) for all other regards.
+In the meantime, I kindly request adhering to the established [code of conduct](/CODE_OF_CONDUCT.md) for all other matters related to the project.